WordPress.com vs WordPress.org: which one do you actually need

 What is the difference between WordPress.com and WordPress.org

 They share the same engine but give you very different control.
-WordPress.org is the open-source software you download for free and install on hosting you choose, which means the whole website is yours.
+WordPress.org is the open-source software you download for free and install on hosting you choose, which means you run the whole website.
 WordPress.com is a hosted product run by a company, where you sign up for a plan and they handle the hosting, in exchange for less freedom.
-People confuse the two constantly because the name is the same, but the practical question is simple: do you want to own the website or subscribe to it.
+People confuse the two constantly because the name is the same, but the practical question is simple: do you want to run the website yourself or have a company run it for you.

 What is WordPress.org, the self-hosted version

 WordPress.org is the full software, free and open source, that powers most of the WordPress websites you visit.
-You install it on your own hosting, so you own 100 percent of your files, content, and database (WPBeginner, 2026), and you can move to any host at any time.
+You install it on your own hosting, so the files, content, and database run on hosting you control (WPBeginner, 2026), and you can move to another host.
 It is the version counted in the W3Techs figure that detected WordPress on about 43 percent of all websites in 2026.
-If ownership and freedom matter to you, this is the one people mean when they say you own your WordPress website.
+This is the one people mean when they talk about running your own WordPress website.

 What is WordPress.com, the hosted version

-This is the deciding question, and the answer is clearest with .org.
-On WordPress.org you control the hosting, so the content, design, data, and infrastructure are all yours, the four ownership components DreamHost (2025) describes.
-On WordPress.com you own your content, but the platform runs it, so your control depends on your plan.
-For the broader ownership picture across all platforms, see do you own your website if you built it with a website builder.
+This is the deciding question between the two, and the answer is clearest with .org.
+On WordPress.org you control the hosting, so the content, design, data, and infrastructure are all in your hands, the four parts DreamHost (2025) describes.
+On WordPress.com you keep your content, but the platform runs the website, so your control depends on your plan.
+For the broader question of control across all platforms, see do you own your website if you built it with a website builder.

 Which version can use any plugin or theme